danfuzz/samizdat/doc/parsing-in-samizdat.md

 A parser function can delegate to another parser function by naming that other parser function (as a variable reference).
-The result of parsing is identical to whatever that other parsing function returned.
+The result of parsing is identical to whatever that other parsing function returns.

 For example, the parser `{: foo :}` will match whatever `foo` matches, assuming that `foo` is a properly-written parser function.

 ### Optionally matching an item

-A parser item (character, token, function) may be made optional by following it with a question mark (`?`).
-So marked, parsing this item always succeeds, resulting in a list.
-If the underlying item was indeed matched, then the result is a single-element list of the item's parsing result.
+A parser item (character, token, or function) may be made optional by following it with a question mark (`?`).
+So marked, parsing this item always succeeds and results in a list.
+If the underlying item was indeed matched, then the result is a single-element list containing the item's parsing result.
 If the underlying item was not matched, then the result is an empty list.

 ### Matching zero or more occurrences of an item

 To match a sequence of zero or more occurrences of an item, it can be followed by a star (`*`).
-So marked, parsing this item always succeeds (because zero items is a possibility), resulting in a list consisting of all the parsed results from matching the item, in order.
+So marked, parsing this item always succeeds (because zero items is a possibility), and results in a list consisting of all the parsed results from matching the item, in order.

 ### Matching one or more occurrences of an item

 To match a sequence of one or more occurrences of an item, it can be followed by a plus (`+`).
 So marked, if successful, the result is just like the result of a `*`-marked rule.
-However, this can fail in case there was not even one underlying item to match.
+However, this will fail in cases where there is not even one resulting match.

 ### Matching sequences of items